aquamonitor/Aquamonitor/README.md

 Basically, if you just want the thing to run with the least changes possible, just edit the variables used for emailing and pushover.
 Also adapt the refill timings to your valve and RO/DI debit, and size of the tank.
 Same for the AWC, adapt the flow to your needs.

+Think to add your credential for email and pushover at the begining of the aquamonitor.py file to make it work.

 The rest should be fine.

 Some tip to calculate your debits & flows.
 For the AWC pumps, usually you would get roughly 0.5 liter/min.
 But to be sure, just grab your measurement glass (you know the one for rice/sugar/water/flour/etc.) and use a stop watch to see how long you need to fill a litter.